joekreu/basic_pcp/PARSING.md

 (Windows?).
 Tokens are separated by whitespace, or by transition from an alphanumeric to a special character or vice versa.
 In this regard, the four characters `_`, `(`, `)`, `;` are considered alphanumeric.
-A minus sign that is followed by a digit is also considered alphanumeric.
+A minus sign immediately followed by a digit is also considered alphanumeric.
 Operands should be identifiers or integers (do not specify floating point numbers).

 Use the option `-h` (with any basic parser) to find out all ways to run the parsers.
-There are several options that control the output - the output can be more verbose or more concise.
+There are several options that control the output -- the output can be more verbose or more concise.

 ```shell